plus airfare to Brisbane and from Sydney.

 Included in the trip tuition are all activities and entertainment described, breakfast and dinner daily, lunches as indicated on your specific program, gratuities, taxes, land transportation, accommodations, and fanatical customer service from our full-time team and summer Communication Centers.
 This can add up to tremendous value!

 Once your action packed day is over, you’re going to need a place to crash.
-You will enjoy terrific centrally located properties – the Outrigger in Surfers Paradise and the Mantra on Kent in Sydney – just to name a few.
+You will enjoy terrific centrally located properties – the Mantra on View in Surfers Paradise, the Pullman International in Cairns and the Mantra on Kent in Sydney – just to name a few.
 For more detailed information, visit the section marked Where We Stay.
 Every participant gets his or her own bed to ensure a proper night’s rest.

 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.
 Please speak with us to review your needs.